Juan Villar: Valladolid

 On 2 July 2015, Villar moved out of his native region for the first time, signing a two-year deal and becoming the first purchase of the summer for second-tier club Real Valladolid.
 He was the Segunda División Player of the Month for December, after scoring four goals in three games: one against Deportivo Alavés, a matchwinner against Albacete Balompié and two strikes against CD Tenerife.

 On 12 March 2016, Villar netted his first professional hat-trick in a 3–2 win at Real Oviedo.

 Tenerife

 Villar joined fellow second division side Tenerife on 29 June 2017 on a three-year contract.
 He scored nine league goals for them, but his contributions were hindered by injuries.

 Osasuna

 On 27 July 2018, Villar signed a three-year deal with CA Osasuna for a fee of €850,000 plus variables.
 He was the team's top scorer along with Roberto Torres, scoring 12 goals to achieve promotion to the top tier.

-On 20 February 2020, Villar was loaned to Rayo Vallecano of the second level for the remainder of the season.
+Villar scored his only goal in the competition on 3 November 2019, when he closed the 4–2 home defeat of Alavés through a penalty.
+In February 2020, he was loaned to Rayo Vallecano of the second level for the remainder of the season, netting seven times in only four months as they nearly reached the promotion playoffs.